 TradingView vs thinkorswim: Which Platform is Better?

-TradingView and thinkorswim are easily some of the best charting software for traders and have been in the game for many years.
+TradingView and thinkorswim are two of the best charting software for stocks, but depending on what assets and broker you trade with determines which is best for you.
 The main difference is that TradingView is a standalone charting software that anybody can use.
 On the other hand, thinkorswim is only available for traders with Schwab accounts.

 TradingView also supports cryptocurrencies, while thinkorswim does not.
 Continue reading to learn more about the pros and cons of each platform in terms of technical analysis tools and features.

-- thinkorswim is a trading platform for Schwab or TD Ameritrade customers.
+• thinkorswim is free to use with a funded Charles Schwab or TD Ameritrade brokerage account.

 I personally prefer to use a combination of TradingView for charting and either Schwab, Robinhood, or tastytrade to place my trades.